Alternatives

 The catch with cheap uptime monitoring

-UptimeRobot, and most free uptime tools, watch one signal: did the server return a response?
-A 200 OK marks the site "up."
-But 200 OK doesn't mean it works.
-Your homepage can return 200 while its JavaScript bundle 404s, its CSS loads with the wrong MIME type, a deploy points an asset at a dead CDN path, or a redirect silently loops.
+UptimeRobot, and most free uptime tools, are built around one question: did the server respond?
+If it answers, the site is marked "up."
+But answering is not the same as working.
+Your homepage can return 200 while its main script goes missing, its stylesheet arrives as the wrong kind of file, a deploy points a file at a dead path, or a redirect silently loops.
 Visitors see a blank or broken page; your uptime dashboard stays green.
 That false positive is the gap a cheaper monitor count won't close.

 Best free alternative for the same job